Decorated marked surfaces: spherical twists versus braid twists: Proof of Proposition

 \begin{proposition}\cite[Proposition~A.11]{QZ2} Let $\alpha, \beta$ and $\eta$ be three closed arcs in $\overline{\cA}(\surfo)$ such that at least one of them is in $\cA(\surfo)$.
 Moreover, we require that $\alpha,\eta,\beta$ are in a clockwise order to form a contractible triangle in $\surfo$.
 Then there are representatives $X_?$ in $\widetilde{X}(?)$ for $?=\alpha,\beta,\eta$ such that there is a non-trivial triangle

 where the homomorphisms are of the form in Proposition~\ref{pp:qz2}. \end{proposition}

 \begin{remark} Note that, in the setting of Lemma~\ref{lem:dcp}, the line segment $l$, from $Z_0$ to some point $Y$ in $\eta$ (cf. Figure~\ref{fig:line}), plays an important role.
-We will say $\eta$ decomposes into $\alpha$ and $\beta$ w.r.t. $Z_0$ (or w.r.t. $l$). \end{remark}
+We will say $\eta$ decomposes into $\alpha$ and $\beta$ w.r.t. $l$.